 It’s easy to adjust things whether you’re using the smooth touch symbols, or the handy remote.
 The remote can be used physically as there’s one included, but you can also download an app to control it for IOS or Android devices.
 The remote is simple, and straight forward.
 I would have preferred a more minimalistic layout for it however considering the few buttons present.

-You do feel a sense of base with this device, but I didn’t get a whole lot of impact.
+You do feel a sense of bass with this device, but I didn’t get a whole lot of impact.
 It was definitely loud, it had clarity.
 I just didn’t feel quite the intensity that I was hoping for with this.
 Not to say it isn’t a quality unit, it’s great for a TV or just for audio somewhere in the house.
 I just wanted to feel something more intensive from the combination of the soundbar with the subwoofer.
 I thought the surface of the device was very appealing, slick and nice to touch.
-You won’t like do so as it’ll be setup up, or wall mounted.
+You will enjoy having this available whether it's set down or mounted to the wall.
 Still, it’s nice to have something so aesthetically pleasing that emits sound to enjoy.